 Office Telephone: Call: 717-632-8448

 Pediatrics welcomes reader comments on published articles.
 To submit a comment, click on the "Comments" tab that appears with each article, then click on "Submit a Comment."
+(You must be logged in to submit a comment.)
 Comments submitted via e-mail or regular mail will not be considered for posting or returned.

 The editors review all comments submitted online; comments are not peer-reviewed.
 The decision regarding whether to post a comment is at the sole discretion of the editors, and all editorial decisions are final.
 The submitting author will receive an email if the comment is posted, which generally occurs within 3-5 days of submission.
 No email notification will be sent if the comment is not posted.
 Once a comment has been posted on the website, you will not have the right to have it removed or edited.
 Pediatrics shall, however, be able to remove any comment at its discretion.